LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning

-Compared with LoRA, which introduces additional parameters and leads to changes in loss objectives, layerwise importance sampling methods enjoy nice convergence guarantees in the original loss.
+\paragraph{Theoretical Properties of LISA} Compared with LoRA, which introduces additional parameters and leads to changes in loss objectives, layerwise importance sampling methods enjoy nice convergence guarantees in the original loss.
 For layerwise importance sampled SGD, similar to gradient sparsification~\citep{wangni2018gradient}, the convergence can still be guaranteed for unbiased estimation of gradients with increased variance.
 The convergence behavior can be further improved by reducing the variance with appropriately defined importance sampling strategy~\citep{zhao2015stochastic}.
-For layerwise importance sampled Adam, there have been theoretical results in~\citep{zhou2020randomized} proving its convergence in convex objectives.
-If we denote $f$ as the loss function and assume that the stochastic gradients are bounded, then based on~\citet{loshchilov2017adamw}, we know that AdamW optimizing $f$ aligns with Adam optimizing $f$ with a scaled regularizer, which can be written as
+For layerwise importance sampled Adam, theoretical results in~\citep{zhou2020randomized} prove its convergence in convex objectives.
+If we denote $f$ as the loss function and assume that the stochastic gradients are bounded, then based on~\citep{loshchilov2017adamw}, we know that AdamW optimizing $f$ aligns with Adam optimizing $f$ with a scaled regularizer, which can be written as

 where $\mathbf{S}$ is a finite positive semidefinite diagonal matrix.
-Following existing convergence results of RBC-Adam~(Corollary 1 in~\citet{zhou2020randomized}), we have the convergence guarantee of LISA in Theorem~\ref{thm:convergence_lisa}.
+Following existing convergence results of RBC-Adam~(Corollary 1 in~\citep{zhou2020randomized}), we have the convergence guarantee of LISA in Theorem~\ref{thm:convergence_lisa}.

 \begin{theorem} Let the loss function $f$ be convex and smooth.
 If the algorithm runs in a bounded convex set and the stochastic gradients are bounded, the sequence $\{\bw_t\}_{t=1}^T$ generated by LISA admits the following convergence rate: